developmentvk/laravel9/README.md

     }
 }
 ```
-**Step 8: Create Blade file**
+**Step 8: Create Blade file**<br>
-In this step, we need to create new blade file for admin and update for user blade file. so let's change it.
+In this step, we need to create new blade file for admin and update for user blade file. so let's change it.<br>
 <code>resources/views/home.blade.php</code>
 ```
 @extends('layouts.app')